itmo153277/JoshUpscale/README.md

 - avisynth plugin for video upscaling;
 - GUI program that captures video and applies upscaling in real time;
-- scripts and tools for model training and dataset generation (WIP).
+- scripts and tools for model training and dataset generation.

 ## How to Build